-\begin{lemma}[\cite{SoCh1983}] All disks $D(v,k)$ $(v\in V$, $k\geq 1)$ of a graph $G$ are convex if and only if $G$ does not contain isometric cycles of length $\ell > 5$, and for any two vertices $x,y$ of $G$ the slice $S_1(x,y)$ is a clique. \end{lemma}
+\begin{lemma}[see Theorem 2 in~\cite{SoCh1983}] All disks $D(v,k)$ $(v\in V$, $k\geq 1)$ of a graph $G$ are convex if and only if $G$ does not contain isometric cycles of length $\ell > 5$, and for any two vertices $x,y$ of $G$ the slice $S_1(x,y)$ is a clique. \end{lemma}

 The next lemma characterizes the situation in which, in an $\alpha_1$-metric graph, the union of two shortest paths with one common terminal edge is not a shortest path.